OPEnSLab-OSU/OPEnS-Hub_Frontiers/Arduino_and_Loom_Setup/README.md

-# Arduino and Loom Setup Guide
+# Arduino and System Setup Guide

+Note: much of this set-up is following the Loom protocol developed for the Internet of Ag initative by the OPEnS lab.
+This language is unimportant for implementing this code base.

 ## IDE Setup